 NET POSITION - Net position of the Authority represents the difference between assets and liabilities and deferred inflows/outflows.
-Net investment in capital assets, consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of borrowings used to finance the purchase or construction of those assets.
-Net investment in capital assets as of June 30, 2022 excludes unspent bond proceeds of \$16,753 and \$51,707 for Water and Sewer, respectively.
-Net position is reported as restricted when there are limitations imposed on their use either through enabling legislation adopted by the Authority or through external restrictions imposed by creditors, grantors or, laws or regulations of other governments.
+Net investment in capital assets, consists of capital assets net of accumulated depreciation and amortization, and reduced by the outstanding balances of borrowings used to finance the purchase or construction of those assets.
+Net investment in capital assets as of June 30, 2023 excludes unspent bond proceeds of \$16,566 and \$49,374 for Water and Sewer, respectively, and as of June 30, 2022 excludes unspent bond proceeds of \$16,753 and \$51,707 for Water and Sewer, respectively.
+Net position is reported as restricted when there are limitations imposed on the use either through enabling legislation adopted by the Authority or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
 When an expense is incurred for purposes for which both restricted and unrestricted resources are available, the Authority first applies restricted resources.
 Unrestricted net position is the difference between assets, liabilities and deferred inflows/outflows of resources that do not meet the definition of net investment in capital assets or restricted.